Just released: How to raise venture capital in 2023

 Underwriting Manager

-Key person insurance types (and what you need to know)
+Key Person Insurance Types (and what you need to know)

 Key person insurance (also known as “key man insurance”) is a policy designed to pay a designated amount to a specified beneficiary if the named ‘key person’ dies during the policy period.
 A company in this situation has to deal with the cost of a serious interruption to business activities.
 Recruiting new talent, public relations, and whatever damage a company’s valuation sustains as a result of the absence of a key person will all cost the company extra.